 One could easily bypass the CAPTCHA challenge by directly reading the codified value with a framework such as Qt.
 This allows an attacker to programmatically execute web form submissions to the company’s lucky draw site.

 Thankfully, the CAPTCHA was not just a random value generated on the client’s side.
-The value was obtained using an ajax call to their backend at /UserPortal/newcaptcha.
+The value was obtained using an AJAX call to their backend at /UserPortal/newcaptcha.

 Poorly implemented OTP

 For this lucky draw site, the sign-in process does not require passwords.
 Instead, a 6-digit OTP will be sent via SMS to the user’s registered phone number or email address.
 Each user is uniquely identified by their NRIC.
-This could be a convenience feature to avoid the use of memorized passwords for a lucky draw that lasts for less than a month.
+This could be a convenience feature to avoid the use of memorised passwords for a lucky draw that lasts for less than a month.

 Because of the way it is implemented, a registered user account (with personal data) is only protected by a 6-digit PIN.
 As there are only 10^6 or a million possible combinations, an attacker can reasonably guess the OTP within the 10-minute timeout window using a script or tool.

-Simulating an attack on the OTP authentication
+Simulating an Attack on the OTP authentication

 Since this system only contains participants who registered for the lucky draw, the first step would be to generate an exhaustive list of valid NRIC numbers.
 A valid NRIC is simply a string of numbers that tallies with last check digit of the NRIC number.
 You can find the algorithm to generate valid NRIC numbers here: https://sawliew.com/nric-generator.

 The next step would be to check which valid NRIC numbers are registered with the company’s lucky draw.
-This can be done by running a list of valid NRIC numbers against their sign in page.
+This can be done by running a list of valid NRIC numbers against their sign-in page.
 If the NRIC is NOT registered with the system, the following error message will pop-up.

 Using Burp, I set the request to point to /userPortal/getUserDetails: